AdobeDocs/analytics.en/help/components/c-marketing-channels/c-overview-budget.md

 After you add cost and budget items, you can export the table data to a CSV file.
 You can also import a CSV file to the Marketing Channel Costs page.

->[!NOTE]
->
->&nbsp;If you are familiar with importing classifications, you can add Numeric 2 classifications and upload them for use as cost and budget metrics.
-See [Numeric 2 Classifications](https://marketing.adobe.com/resources/help/en_US/sc/saint/index.html#Numeric%202%20Classifications).

 ## Add cost and budget items {#task_9238A033994440748960DE21593E6388}

 Add cost and budget items to Marketing Channels.